longturn/freeciv21/docs/Coding/packaging.rst

 For ``master`` we are using the base ``core24``, which is Ubuntu 24.04.
 Since Ubuntu 24.04 LTS does not have the newer KDE Frameworks 6 libraries we need, we source from a snap that KDE maintains: ``kf6-core24``.

-Since the whole ``snarcraft`` setup is itself an emulation layer, you cannot build snaps inside of a Docker container.
+Since the whole ``snapcraft`` setup is itself an emulation layer, you cannot build snaps inside of a Docker container.
 This means we cannot use the same process that we use for the Debian package, which is fine for us, as we get everything we need from the team over at KDE.

 :strong:`Snap Notes, Tips and Tricks`

-The straight forward build steps are like this.
+The straightforward build steps are like this.
 Let us start with installing the base packages we need:

 .. code-block:: sh